COVID-19 Updates: uc.edu/publichealth

 Temporary Housing for Students

-Students will fall housing assignments at the university may also be able to get into their dorms early (not more than a month) for a fee.
+Students with fall housing assignments at the university may be able to get into their dorms early (not more than a month) for a fee.
+Questions about temporary housing should be addressed to the Housing office.

 UC International recommends that students should arrive at UC as close to the day school starts to avoid any need for temporary housing.